Python-SIP/sip/doc/introduction.rst

     SIP build system and need to create the :file:`.dist-info` directory from an external tool such as :program:`make`.

+:program:`sip-header`
+    The :mod:`sip` module's ABI is defined in a :file:`sip.h` header file.
+    Normally you do not need to worry about this but this program will install a local copy of the it.

 :program:`sip-module`
     This builds an sdist for the :mod:`sip` module for a set of package projects.

 :program:`sip5`
     This is is a drop-in replacement for the :program:`sip` code generator from SIP v4.
-It is provided as an aid in moving projects from SIP v4 to SIP v5 and will be removed in SIP v6.

-:program:`sip5-header`
-    This installs a local copy of the :file:`sip.h` header file included with SIP v4.
 It is provided as an aid in moving projects from SIP v4 to SIP v5 and will be removed in SIP v6.